AnnaduraiSarasu/appinessworldTask/README.md

 2. run the server: run npm test

 Notes:
- i used mongodb so need to install mongodb in your local system.
+    mongodb used so need to install mongodb in your local system.